 After a failure to yield crash, do not discuss any aspect of liability with an insurance company.
 Your lawyer should be the one to lay it out for the insurance company until the case is in a lawsuit or litigation and you are testifying under oath at a deposition or a trial.
 Until then, you shouldn’t have direct contact with any insurance companies or other people involved in the accident.

 Insurance companies know how to take advantage of people—our job as Allentown failure to yield accident lawyers is to prevent this.
 Insurers are trained to pay as little as possible in benefits.
 Your chances of getting the payments you need are much higher with help from an attorney who knows how to handle right-of-way and failure to yield cases.
-Call Ostroff Injury Law today to get the dedicated legal counsel you deserve.
+Call Ostroff Godshall Injury and Accident Lawyers today to get the dedicated legal counsel you deserve.